ElijaRock/git-guide/README.md

 Depending on what operating system you are using, this might look a bit different than mine (eg: a `%` symbol for macos).
 You may start typing your commands after the `$`, `%`, `>` or whatever other symbol is present.
 This is the indicator that lets you know the shell has finished executing its previous process and is ready for more input.
 If there is no symbol present then the terminal is currently executing a previous command and is not ready for you to type input.

 I will now be using the `$` delimiter to mark the beginning of a line of input for the rest of this guide.
-You do not have to type it yourself.
+It should appear automatically.
+You will see a `$` after your username and this is where you are meant to start typing your command.
+If you do not see a `$`, then that line is the output of the command.
+Don't get confused when you see a slightly different output.
+Ie: mine will say "eli" because that is my username.
 The first command I would like you to type is `pwd`:

 ```
 $ pwd